KeitaNakamura/Tesserae.jl/docs/src/tutorials/getting_started.md

 This `pts` is also a [`StructArray`](https://github.com/JuliaArrays/StructArrays.jl), similar to `grid`.

 !!! info
-    In the `generate_particles` function, particles are generated throughout the entire domain of the mesh.
+    In the `generate_particles` function, particles are generated across the entire `mesh` domain.
 Consequently, any unnecessary particles need to be removed.

 ```@example stepbystep
 particles = let                                                      #hide